aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

 Using Computer Vision models often means acquiring images from RTSP sources.
 GStreamer provides a flexible and effective means to acquire those sources and render the current frame.
 As [GStreamer](https://gstreamer.freedesktop.org/) can require a number of libraries and be a bit tricky to work with, using Docker helps to manage these dependencies.

+_Note:_ This section will build a Docker image and wrap it in a Greengrass V2 component.
+Docker images are specific to the OS and instruction architecture of the host.
+It can be convenient to build the image on one machine and deploy it to multiple others.
+However, the OS and architecture needs to be consistent.
+To avoid any issues, these instructions will build the image on the same system as the target for deployment.
+Advanced users can adapt this sequence to their needs.

 _Prerequisites_:

 * [Install Docker](https://docs.docker.com/engine/install/)